JordanMilne/Advocate/README.md

 * `mount()`ing other adapters is disallowed to prevent Advocate's blacklisting adapters from being clobbered.

-* Advocate hasn't been tested with HTTP proxies, it's the proxy's job to do the blacklisting for any requests that go through it.
-Any requests that bypass the proxy should properly handle blacklisting.
+* Advocate does not (yet) support the user of HTTP proxies.

-* Proper IPv6 support is still a WIP as noted above
+* Proper IPv6 support is still a WIP as noted above.

 ## Acknowledgements